loricrash6/ATP_Predictions/README.md

 - CHECK uncertainty implementation
 - CHECK: tourney round implementation (+ NOTE: RR matches are counted as the same round, so they cannot be used for other RR matches of the same tourney)

 - TO DO: how to treat surface?
 Weight on other matches?
-Simple categorical feature?
-Consider only matches of the same surface (greatly reduces training data though..)
+Categorical feature?
+Consider only matches of the same surface (greatly reduces training data though)?
 - TO DO: fatigue modeling (num. games played from start of tournament/last two weeks?)

 - TO DO: scale normal features to unit variance